The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties

 \section{Discussion}

 The two methods presented above demonstrate the ability to account for potentially hidden systematic uncertainties in measurements that may show a discrepancy between the values observed in the experiments and those predicted by the theory.
+While in this paper we employ simplified assumptions, which are necessary due to the impossibility to access realistic detector simulation and all the crosschecks performed during physics analyses that are not made public by the experiments, we set the ground for a novel methodology to access potentially hidden systematic uncertainties in high-energy physics measurements.
+A final and more accurate implementation of the proposed method is therefore left to the individual experiments.

 The first method relies on a combination of gradient descent and optimisation techniques and its application is illustrated with the example of a branching fraction measurement.
 This method can be extended to incorporate additional assumptions on the mismodelling of the efficiency which can be derived from physics considerations.
 As an example, we demonstrated how to impose a smoothening of the mismodelling function by adding an appropriate penalty term to the loss function.
 These coarse assumptions can be avoided if low-level detector information is used rather than the high-level features used for this paper.